 New Directions for Families provides residential treatment for women with severe substance use illness and mental health issues and their dependent children.
-In addition to rehab treatment, women learn parenting skills, budgeting, and family health skills, and are assisted in locating jobs and developing a career plan aimed at long term self‑sufficiency.
+In addition to rehab treatment, women learn parenting skills, budgeting, family health skills, and are assisted in locating jobs and developing a career plan aimed at long term self‑sufficiency.

 - Intensive individual and group therapy for substance abuse, mental health and trauma, family therapy and relapse prevention.

 - Primary healthcare and health education

 - Literacy assistance, GED preparation, budgeting and life‑skills training, job acquisition and retention, and connecting women to a full range of supportive services and resources.